 LAAC is performed through a small incision in the chest and can be done on an outpatient basis.
 It is a safe and effective way to reduce the risk of stroke in people with AFib.

-The Risks And Benefits Of Left Atrial Appendage Closure
+Risks and Side Effects of Left Atrial Appendage Closure (LAAC)

 Conclusion